NoCheatPlus/Docs/Home.md

 Report an issue, or request support: [Issues](https://github.com/NoCheatPlus/Issues/issues)

-If you need a full index search on this wiki, you might have a look at [Github Wiki Search](https://github.com/linyows/github-wiki-search)
+If you need a full index search on this wiki, have a look at: [Github Wiki Search](https://github.com/linyows/github-wiki-search)